-Net cash used in investing activities for the years ended December 31, 2009 and 2008 totaled \$4.4 million and \$5.6 million, respectively, primarily resulting from capital expenditures.
+Net cash used in investing activities for the years ended December 31, 2010 and 2009 totaled \$3.8 million and \$4.4 million, respectively, resulting from capital expenditures.

-Capital expenditures have historically consisted primarily of additions to upgrade our management information systems and general expansion of our facilities, both domestic and foreign, and certain technology and development costs related to new client implementations.
+Capital expenditures have historically consisted primarily of additions to upgrade our management information systems, development of customized technology solutions to support and integrate with our service fee clients and general expansion and upgrades to our facilities, both domestic and foreign.
 We expect to incur capital expenditures to support new contracts and anticipated future growth opportunities.
-Based on our current client business activity and our targeted growth plans, we anticipate our total investment in upgrades and additions to facilities and information technology services and capitalized implementation costs for the upcoming twelve months will be approximately \$4 million to \$7 million, although additional capital expenditures may be necessary to support the infrastructure requirements of new clients.
-To maintain our current operating cash position, a portion of these expenditures may be financed through debt, operating or capital leases, additional equity or implementation fees charged to our clients.
-We may elect to modify or defer a portion of such anticipated investments in the event that we do not achieve the revenue necessary to support such investments.
+Based on our current client business activity and our targeted growth plans, we anticipate our total investment in upgrades and additions to facilities and information technology services for the upcoming twelve months, including costs to implement new clients, will be approximately \$6 million to \$9 million, although additional capital expenditures may be necessary to support the infrastructure requirements of new clients.
+To maintain our current operating cash position, a portion of these expenditures may be financed through client reimbursements, debt, operating or capital leases or additional equity.
+We may elect to modify or defer a portion of such anticipated investments in the event that we do not obtain the financing or achieve the financial results necessary to support such investments.